GeorgiosGrammatopoulos/Cryptocurrency-Scam-Tracker/README.txt

 Anyway, I do this for the practice and the 'told-you-so's.
 Not for you to lose your money.

 Consider yourself warned.
 Now, go kids, play around!

+(Wow, wow, wow, just before you go!
+In order to protect yourselves, the implementation I am running uses local authentication.
+This means that, in order to input and access data, you need to have SSMS installed, and a database promptly named "models"- and not "model"; that already exists.
+I know because I got the gift.
+Remember to replace my device name with yours, and to make sure that SSMS is set to local authentication!
+Otherwise, just make sure that you're adjusting the pyODBC commands properly, to ensure appropriate implementation.
+If you're not savvy with databases, become savvy with databases before even addressing me.
+Gendered b-word.)